1 death from Hawaii storm Lane reported on Kauai

 Kauai roads and taro patches flooded Tuesday as leftover moisture from Tropical Depression Lane dumped heavy rain on the island.

 Lane is the nation's second rainiest tropical cyclone since 1950.
-Mountain View on the Big Island recorded 52.02 inches (132 centimeters) of rain over from Aug.
+Mountain View on the Big Island recorded 52.02 inches (132 centimeters) of rain from Aug.
 22 through Sunday.